 What are the best clothes to have on hand for a newborn?

 While it is hard to resist the adorable cuteness of 3-piece newborn sets, these outfits aren’t incredibly practical for everyday wear.
-While they are great for special occasions and outings, the best clothes to have on hand for your newborn or soft onesies (both long and short-sleeved), stretchy pants, soft hats, and sleepers.
+While they are great for special occasions and outings, the best clothes to have on hand for your newborn are soft onesies (both long and short-sleeved), stretchy pants, soft hats, and sleepers or sleep sacks.

 How many onesies should I have on hand for my newborn?

-This amount of onesies allows you 2 outfits per day and one set of pj’s per night for a whole week.
+This amount of onesies allows you 2 outfits per day and one set of baby pajamas per night for a whole week.
 With any luck, you might only have to do laundry for your newborn once a week!

 Taking all of these variables into consideration, my top pick for a newborn onesie is Simple Joys by Carter’s 6-Pack Short-Sleeve Bodysuit.

 From its middle-of-the-road price point to its soft organic cotton material, these onesies combine the key factors of comfort, durability, safety, and practicality.
 In the long run, having higher quality cotton can save time and money down the road as it tends to hold up longer.
 The cute, yet simplistic color choices add the perfect amount of color to any newborn’s wardrobe.

 In addition, the Carter Simple Joys 6-pack has quite a bit of variety (six colors and two variations of neckline) and more “wiggle room” as moms determine what size is best for their newborn.